SusanFair/MechaCar_Statistical_Analysis/README.md

 * Data
 Data from MechaCar of the model under test.
 Matching data from the competition.
 Data should only be used for cars with physiscal size within 15% of MechaCar and the same engine size.

-#### Fuel Efficiency
-With the high cost of fuel the cost to drive a car is a key concern.
-Can MechaCar beat the competition?

-* Metric(s) to be used for testing
-Miles per gallon (mpg) - the difference between the mean values from each dataset

-* Hypothesis
-Null: MechaCar (mpg) the same as the competition
-Alternate: MechaCar has a higher miles per gallon than the competition

-* Test type
-t.test - test the MechaCar model against a sample of the competitions vehicles

-* Data
-Data from MechaCar of the model under test.
-Matching data from the competition.
-Data should only be used for cars with physiscal size within 15% of MechaCar and the same engine size.

 #### Cost
 With high interest rates customers are looking at the bottom line.
 The cost to buy a vehicale can be a decision factor.
 Can MechaCar keep up with the competition?